dbreese/fitfamconnect/BILLING-DAILY.md

 ### Yearly billing special rules
 - Do not worry about leap years

-### Scenarios
+### Test Scenarios

-For the following scenarios, assume:
+For the following test scenarios, assume:
 - weekly billing is $25/week
 - monthly billing is $100/month
 - quarterly billing is $300/quarter